Umbrella company payslips – what is the Apprenticeship Levy?

 The government introduced the Apprenticeship Levy in April 2017 as a measure to fund new apprenticeships and encourage the development of vocational skills.

-The Levy affects all businesses with an annual wage bill of £3m or more and is applied at a rate of 0.5% of each employer’s payroll.
+The Levy affects all businesses with an annual wage bill of £3m or more and is applied at 0.5% of each employer’s payroll.
+The payroll total includes salaries, bonuses and commissions paid to employees who are aged 16 and over.

-Although the Levy only applies to 2% of UK businesses, many umbrella companies are also included, as they process large sums of contractor funds.
+However, although the Levy only applies to 2% of UK businesses, many umbrella companies are also included, as they process large – sometimes huge – sums of contractor funds.

 So, even if umbrella company profits are typically low, their turnover levels are very high.